 How cool is that?

-Of course there is no happiness recipe with a 100% success guarantee.
+Of course there is no recipe with a 100% success guarantee.
 Yet we can change certain things in our daily life and learn the most effective habits for more satisfaction, serenity und happy moments.

 Let’s put Benjamin Franklin’s comment on the American Constitution into practice: